by Collyn Rivers – Updated 2021

 These work by dissipating ‘electrical charge’ built up where the voltage difference does not become high enough to attract a ‘step leader’.
 They work best if they have a point at the top.
 That point concentrates and assists charge dissipation.
 A lightning rod is well worth having in lightning-prone areas – such as the Kimberley.

-Lightning risk in caravans that have fibreglass or composite bodied vehicles is reduced by having a conventional lightning conductor with a (sharp) spike.
+Lightning risk in travel trailers that have fibreglass or composite bodied vehicles is reduced by having a conventional lightning conductor with a (sharp) spike.
 This should be well above the roof and earthed to the vehicle chassis via starter motor cable that runs externally.
 If you do this never use soldered joints as the massive current flow will melt them instantly.
 Instead have an auto-electrician crimp them for you.

-Lighting risk in caravans – further information
+Lightning risk in travel trailers – further information